 Environmentally sensitive areas are places where human impacts on soil and water can cause significant disruption to ecological diversity.
 In the Metro region, these places include parks or green spaces, bodies of water and wetlands.
 Contact Metro to see if your project takes place in an environmentally sensitive area.

-Who are underserved people?
+Who are underserved communities?

 What is the amount available?

 Funding varies depending on the size and scope of the proposed project.
-Applicants should request the funds needed, up to around $5,000 per activity.
+Applicants should request the funds needed, up to $5,000 per activity.

 How often can I request funding support?